 About Andrea

-I am from Bolivia and originally trained as an agronomist within the agrarian systems and compared agriculture school of thought in France.
-Through academic research and work for NGOs, I have enriched my interests, lenses, and methods to approach questions of change and transformation of socioecological systems, particularly in rural and indigenous lands.
-I strive to find ways to bridge social and natural sciences, as well as quantitative and qualitative research methods, to explore questions around land tenure, land use change, livelihoods, food security and sovereignty, cross-scalar governance of natural resources, and territorial autonomy.
-The geographic focus of my work has mostly been the Andes-Amazon (and in particular, the intersalar region of the Bolivian Altiplano, and the Llanos de Moxos wetland complex in the Bolivian Amazon).
+I originally trained as an agronomist within the agrarian systems and compared agriculture school of thought.
+Through research with different types of institutions and organizations, I have enriched my interests, lenses, and methods to approach questions of change and transformation of social-ecological systems, particularly in rural areas.
+The geographic focus of my work has mostly been the Andes-Amazon.
 My current research, conducted within a transdisciplinary team and approach, explores the impacts of land use change and climate change on livelihoods and ecosystem services in landscapes increasingly connected to global commodity chains.
-I am interested in further pursuing questions on the impacts of these rapid transformations on rural and indigenous communities in terms of land and natural resource governance systems, livelihood strategies, and territorially-specific conceptions of well-being and autonomy.
+I am interested in further pursuing questions on the impacts of these rapid transformations on rural communities in terms of land and natural resource governance systems, livelihood strategies, mobilities, and territorially-specific conceptions of well-being and autonomy.

 Google Scholar Profile